evdubs/spdr-etf-holdings/README.md

 $ racket transform-load-csv.rkt -c
 ```

-You will need to provide a password for the `transform-load-*.rkt` programs.
+You will need to provide a database password for the `transform-load-*.rkt` programs.
 The available parameters are:

 ```bash
 $ racket transform-load-csv.2019-11-02.rkt -h